jdwittenauer/kaggle/HiggsBosonChallenge/README.md

 This directory includes the code I used to run experiments for the competition.
 Despite starting only a few weeks before the deadline and having very limited time to invest, I managed to place in the top 25%.<br/>

-I used the Anaconda distribution of Python with the IPython kernel and Spyder IDE to run experiments.
+I used the Anaconda distribution of Python with the IPython kernel and PyCharm IDE to run experiments.
 I also installed and configured several additional dependencies (xgboost and pylearn 2).
 There are three scripts of interest:<br/>

 higgs.py - Primarily based on scikit-learn solutions<br/>
 higgs-adv.py - Switched to a Linux VM and incorporated the xgboost library<br/>